Bdiro23/Bdiro23/README.md

 <h1 align="center">Hi 👋, I'm BADR-EDDINE ZIRAR</h1>
 <h3 align="center">A passionate frontend developer from Morocco</h3>

-<p align="center">I'm currently learning frameworks and have a deep interest in technologies like React, TensorFlow, and more.
-My journey in technology combines a focus on web development with a fascination for robotics, machine learning, and how these areas can be interconnected.
-I'm especially passionate about developing projects that use deep learning to automate robotics.
-When I'm not working on tech, you can find me sketching, listening to music, or watching Netflix.</p>
+<p align="center">I'm currently learning frameworks and have a deep interest in technologies like React, Angular, and more.
+My journey in technology combines a focus on web development with a fascination for deep and machine learning, and how these areas can be interconnected.
+I'm especially passionate about developing projects that use deep learning.
+When I'm not working on tech, you can find me drawing or at my kickboxing club, listening to music, or watching Netflix.</p>

 <p align="center">
 <a href="https://www.linkedin.com/in/bader-zirar"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>